-When I was 16, I decided to try a vinyasa yoga class offered at my local gym in Upstate, New York.
+I took my first yoga class when I was 16, at my local gym in Upstate, New York.
 I had no idea what I was doing, but immediately connected to the fluid movement and intriguing philosophy woven in throughout.
 More importantly, I liked the way I felt upon leaving—-lighter, calmer, grounded.
 After dabbling in yoga throughout college, where I received a BFA in Musical Theatre, I moved to New York with aspirations to become a professional singer and actor.
 Although I loved the craft, I quickly realized I was chasing the idea of the dream rather than the dream itself.
 This was jarring and uncomfortable to face.
-My unease once again led me back to the yoga room as an outlet for clarity in both my heart and body.
+My unease once again led me back to the yoga room, which I sought as an outlet for clarity in heart and body.
 I began to notice that yoga had surprisingly become the constant in my life.
 Within a year’s time.
 I made the choice to stop pursuing musical theatre and put all of my efforts into studying the yogic path.